Liberian dollar: 2022 series

+These images are to scale at 2.5 pixels per millimetre.
+For table standards, see the coin specification table.

 Banknotes

 Five-dollar notes were introduced in 1989 which bore the portrait of J. J. Roberts.
 These were known as "J. J." notes.
 In 1991, similar notes were issued (see above) which replaced the portrait with Liberia's arms.
 These were known as "Liberty" notes.

 On 29 March 2000, the Central Bank of Liberia introduced a new "unified" currency, which was exchanged at par for "J. J." notes and at a ratio of 1:2 for "Liberty" notes.
 The new banknotes each feature a portrait of a former president.
-These notes remain in current use, although they underwent a minor redesign in 2003, with new dates, signatures, and the CENTRAL BANK OF LIBERIA banner on the back.
+These notes remain legal tender.
+They underwent a minor redesign in 2003, with new dates, signatures, and the CENTRAL BANK OF LIBERIA banner on the back.